 False philosophical ideas are those that do not correspond with reality, which means they are not true.
 They are like a flat tyre on the vehicle of the mind.
-They compromise its functionality and render thinking futile.
+They compromise its functionality in the short term and wreck it in the long term rendering thinking futile.

 The enemy of peace and prosperity

 Further more mysticism is the partner of force and coercion.
 When reason is abandoned along with reference to objective reality, life becomes a battle of whims, a competition of competing ‘realities’ in which those with the biggest guns win.
 Might then becomes right and misery and suffering are the norm.
 Only by reference to reason and objective reality can men negotiate and trade in peace to mutual benefit and the creation of prosperity.

 Discerning what we can change from what we cannot

 There is a famous quote by Theologian Rheinhold Neibuhr that goes: “God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
 Although as an atheist I take issue with this statement being in the form of a prayer, it eloquently encapsulates the essence of the challenge facing humanity – that of discerning between what we have control over and what we do not, what we can change and what we cannot.
 Our personal philosophy is something we all have control over, and given that our mind runs our life, it serves us to ensure that our minds operating system is fully in tune with reality.
 It serves us to think!
 Updates or complete revisions need to be programmed in by conscious thought.
 This means our minds must function upon assumptions that accord with objective reality – or else we suffer.